-Master's students are required to establish a mentorship relationship with a faculty member, no later than the end of the Fall semester of their first year in the program and to develop a Master's research thesis related to that faculty member's research interests.
-All students must form a thesis committee comprised of the mentor and two additional faculty members with Graduate School appointments.
+Master's students are required to establish a mentorship relationship with a faculty member, no later than the middle of the Fall semester of their first year in the program and to develop a Master's research thesis related to that faculty member's research interests.
+A thesis committee is comprised of the faculty mentor and two additional faculty members with Graduate School appointments.
+The thesis committee members ought to be mutually agreed upon by the faculty mentor and student.
 Students take 6 credits of PSY 7000 while working on the Master's thesis.
 General guidelines and tips for the thesis proposal are found in the Appendix of this handbook.